GoogleCloudPlatform/hadoop-discovery-tool/README.md

 3. User Input Requirements
    1. The tool needs the below permissions to run the code and generate the PDF report:
       1. Sudo permission on the node.
-      2. Cloudera Manager(User should have one of the roles mentioned in 3.1.9)
+      2. Cloudera Manager(User should have one of the roles mentioned in 3.1.9) and edge/worker nodes from where the tool is being run should have firewal ports open for Cloudera manager host and IP
          1. Host IP
          2. Port Number
          3. User Name